niceume/learn_sas/HowToUseGit.md

 git add .
 ```

-## Update, add, delete new changes
+## Update files, add new files, delete files (DO EVERYTHING)
-You will have to do git add -A to add all files new files, changes and removed files.
+You will have to do git add -A to add all new files, changes and removed files.
 ``` bash
 git add -A
 git commit -m "many changes"